libretro/docs/docs/guides/controller-autoconfiguration.md

 - **Vendor ID (input_vendor_id)**: A unique identifier assigned to the controller's manufacturer.
 - **Product ID (input_product_id)**: A specific identifier for the particular controller model.

 Different controller drivers use these identifiers in various ways.
-For instance, the SDL2 driver utilizes both the Vendor ID and Product ID, while the linuxraw and udev drivers rely on the Device Index.
+For instance, the `android`, and `sdl2` driver utilizes both the Vendor ID and Product ID, while the `linuxraw` and `udev` drivers rely on the Device Index.

 ### Matching process
 RetroArch compares these factors against its database of known controller profiles.
 It calculates a matching score for each profile, selecting the one with the highest score to configure the controller.